Backpacking with animals

-Backpacking with animals is the use of pack animals, such as a horse, llama, goat, dog, or donkey to help carry the weight of a backpackers gear during an excursion.
+Pack animals, such as the horse, llama, goat, dog, and donkey, are sometimes used to help carry the weight of a backpackers gear during an excursion.
 These animals need special considerations when accompanying backpackers on a trip.
 Some areas restrict the use of horses and other pack animals.
 For example, Great Basin National Park does not allow domestic animals at all in backcountry areas.

 Like their human counterparts, pack animals require special backpacking gear like a variety of leads, harnesses, and panniers or packs.
 Dog packs are widely available in outdoor sporting goods stores.
 Predators can be attracted to pack animals, so caution is necessary when bringing domesticated animals into backcountry areas.
 Some trails have permanent corrals that specifically cater to large pack animals.

 History

 Horse

 Packhorses have been used since the earliest period of horse domestication.
 They were invaluable throughout antiquity, through the Middle Ages, and into modern times, used wherever roads were nonexistent or poorly maintained.
 They were heavily used in the transport of goods in England in the period up until the coming of the first turnpike roads and canals in the 18th century.
 Away from main routes, their use persisted into the 19th century.
 This usage has left a history of old paths across wilderness areas called packhorse roads, and distinctive narrow and low sided stone arched packhorse bridges at various locations.

 The packhorse, mule or donkey was a critical tool in the development of the Americas.
 In colonial America, Spanish, French, Dutch and English traders made use of pack horses to carry goods to remote Native Americans and to carry hides back to colonial market centers.
 They had little choice, the America's had virtually no improved waterways before the 1820s and roads in times before the railroad and automobile were only improved locally around a municipality, and only rarely in between.